alaindebecker/ETL-pilot/README.md

 - PDI-16550 to record the parameters of the transformation at the time of the run so that you can restart it in the same conditions.
-As sometimes the parameter values are given by an orchestrating job, so to guess them on the next day is no always an easy task.
+As sometimes the parameter values are given by an orchestrating job, so to guess them on the next day is not always an easy task.

 # Conclusion
 In conclusion, setup your PDI logging, install the ETL-pilot on your server,